-The Rotorua District Library is committed to Te Tiriti o Waitangi/ Treaty of Waitangi this is reflected in the Local Government Act 2002 (link to local Government Act 2002).
+The Rotorua Library is committed to Te Tiriti o Waitangi/ Treaty of Waitangi this is reflected in the Local Government Act 2002 (link to local Government Act 2002).
 The Treaty of Waitangi ensures that Library Services meet the needs of the Community as those needs change, the library

 - Acknowledges the Treaty of Waitangi obligations flowing from Central Government